 As the new law targets those selling such properties whilst a foreign resident, clearly doing so is likely to result in an adverse CGT outcome.
 Depending on the specific scenario, alternatives to consider include:

 Adviser tip: Australian residency for tax purposes is a completely different concept to citizenship/residency status for immigration purposes.
-This link to the ATO outlines the factors which are used to determine a person’s tax residency status.
+The ATO outlines the factors which are used to determine a person’s tax residency status here.

 Dale (single - age 45) purchased a residential property in Sydney for $1,000,000 on 05/06/2012, moves into this property as soon as practical, and will not claim the main residence CGT exemption for any other property.